Skip to main content

 • A stent is a small metal or plastic tube that's put through the blockage in the duct.
 It keeps the duct open to allow bile to drain into the small intestine.

-• A catheter is a thin, flexible tube that's put in through the skin over the abdomen (belly).
+• A catheter is a thin, flexible tube that's put in through the skin of the abdomen (belly).
 One end of the tube is put into a bile duct and the other end is outside the body.
 This allows the bile to drain into a bag.
 The bag can be emptied when needed.
 If you have a catheter, your doctor or nurse will teach you how to care for it.

-These procedures can be done as part of a cholangiography procedure such as ERCP or PTC (see Tests for Bile Duct Cancer ) or, in some cases, during surgery.
+These procedures can be done as part of a cholangiography procedure such as ERCP or PTC (see Tests for Bile Duct Cancer) or, in some cases, during surgery.
 They're often done to help prevent or relieve symptoms from more advanced cancers, but they can also be done to help relieve jaundice before potentially curative surgery is done.
 This helps lower the risk of complications from the surgery.

 The stent or catheter might need to be replaced every few months to help reduce the risk of infection and gallbladder inflammation.
 It will also need to be replaced if it becomes clogged.